JuliaAI/MLJ.jl/paper/paper.md

-A user can connect models directly to tabular data in a manifold of in-memory and out-of-memory formats, and usability is enhanced through the introduction of "_scientific types_" allowing the user to focus on the intended purpose of data ("continuArous", "ordered factor", etc) rather than particular machine type representations.
+A user can connect models directly to tabular data in a manifold of in-memory and out-of-memory formats, and usability is enhanced through the introduction of "_scientific types_" allowing the user to focus on the intended purpose of data ("continuous", "ordered factor", etc) rather than particular machine type representations.

 Finally, with the help of scientific types and the CategoricalArrays.jl